kancharlanavyatha/kancharlanavyatha/README.md

 </div>

 B.S.
 Data Science @ **IIT Madras** · B.E.
 Information Science & Engineering @ **CIT Bengaluru** — simultaneously.
-I build things that detect, classify, predict, and occasionally win hackathons.
+I build things that detect, classify, predict, and do hackathons.
 Currently navigating Mars (autonomously), roads (anomaly detection), and the Python curriculum at Stanford.

 > *"Not everything that can be counted counts, and not everything that counts can be counted."*